xmartlabs/xmartlabs.github.io/_posts/2020-04-28-Why-Sign-in-with-Apple-and-integration-guide.md

 ### In case you don’t know What’s Sign in with Apple yet...

-It is a new third party login service provided by Apple where users can sign in into your app using their Apple ID.
+It is a new third party login service provided by Apple where users can sign in into your app using their **Apple ID**.

 > Apple will make it mandatory by the end of June if you're already providing other third-party social media authentication such as Facebook, Google, Twitter, etc. You can visit [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/#sign-in-with-apple) for more info about Apple store review.